Sainglend/tda-api-client/README.md

 ## Roadmap (no particular order)
 This was originally built for a particular set of use cases, and those will continue to be the driver for future project direction.
 In no particular order:
-- Improved type support for Typescript
-- Data structures for the input and output types, like Order, for easy parsing
 - Helper methods for creating a properly formatted JSON input object (order, watchlist, etc.) given input params.
-- Streaming data support for daemon apps.

 Another project is planned which will leverage this library in order to make a command line app, a shell, for trading.
 The goal is to be able to type "buy 10 F" instead of clicking a bunch of things in Thinkorswim or having to write a clunky Order JSON object.